kuon/ansible-centos-bootstrap/README.md

 - `bootstrap_username` - The name of the user admin account, default to: `deploy`
 - `bootstrap_sshkey` - The path to the SSH key to be added for the admin user, default to: `~/.ssh/id_rsa.pub`
 - `bootstrap_default_path` - The path to be set as default: `/bin:/sbin:/usr/bin:/usr/sbin:/usr/local/bin:/usr/local/sbin`
-- `bootstrap_ssh_allowed_ips` - An array of IPs allowed to connect via SSH, ensure this include your current IP or access to the server will be impossible avec this role has run.
+- `bootstrap_ssh_allowed_ips` - An array of IPs allowed to connect via SSH, ensure this include your current IP or access to the server will be impossible after this role has run.

 Dependencies